Thisisanalthowcool/FlameServices/README.md

 ## Support

-If you have any questions or need any assistance, feel free to join our [FlameProxy Community Discord Server](discord.gg/flameworks).
+If you have any questions or need any assistance, feel free to join our [FlameProxy Discord Server](https://discord.gg/flameworks).
 Our friendly community members will be happy to help you.

 Happy proxying!